Mileage in Two wheelers – Proven & useful tips

 13. Try to use higher gears

 Try to reach and maintain fourth and above gears and avoid riding with a higher gear at low speed.
-Correct gear at the right speed is a vital thing.
+The correct gear at the right speed is vital.
 Avoid roads with high traffic and opt for good roads with less traffic.

 Do not cover the engine in the front and sides, as this may restrict the smooth airflow required for air cooling, causing the engine to run at a higher temperature and consume more fuel.